cncf/techdocs/assessments/0008-backstage/0008-backstage.md

 * https://github.com/nats-io/nats-site/blob/master/MAINTAINERS.md (clearly documented maintainers)
 * https://thanos.io/tip/contributing/how-to-contribute-to-docs.md/

 #### Inclusive language

-I found no content that uses non-recommended words as documented by the [Inclusive Naming Initiative](https://inclusivenaming.org) website.
+I found no content that uses non-recommended words as documented by the [Inclusive Naming Initiative][inclusive-naming] website.

 The website makes occasional use of words like "simple" and "easy", but avoids explicitly ableist language.

-### Recommendations
+### Recommendations: project documentation

 The following sections contain recommendations for improvements to the Backstage project documentation.
 These recommendations are for broad improvements that would greatly increase documentation effectiveness.
-Further collaboration between technical writers and project leadership is needed to analyze the recommendations into actionable, estimable work efforts.

 #### Clarify user roles and objectives

 Any systemic improvement to the Backstage documentation hinges on clearly defining and documenting user roles.
 This is a first step in defining any documentation set, but nature of Backstage makes it especially important here.

-The example roles given in the [comments](#Comments) can be used as a starting point for discussion, but should not be adopted without extensive analysis.
-The roles need to be defined by product experts, not by my hot take.

-Discussion participants should include technical writers and all types of users.
-It should specifically include both Backstage product experts and Backstage OSS project managers because there appears to be no bright line between running a large Backstage instance and contributing to the Backstage codebase.
+The example roles given in the [comments][proj-doc-comments] have been carried over to the [Implementation][implementation] section.
+Contributors with a greater understanding of how Backstage is used should feel free to modify this list if it serves the needs of the project, keeping in mind that the purpose of the user roles is to organize the task-based documentation.

 #### Develop instructional documentation